k31001/hello-world/README.md

    - Siemens

 ### Script:
-"The semiconductor industry relies on four main types of companies working together.
-Fabless companies like NVIDIA, Qualcomm, Apple, ARM, and AMD focus on designing chips but outsource manufacturing to save costs and innovate faster.
-Foundries such as TSMC, Samsung, and Intel handle production, using advanced technology to create smaller, faster, and more powerful chips.
-Equipment makers like ASML and Applied Materials provide the machinery needed for manufacturing, driving efficiency and supporting growing demand.
-Finally, EDA tool makers like Synopsys, Cadence, and Siemens supply the software tools use to design complex chips quickly and effectively.
-Together, these players form a dynamic ecosystem that powers the semiconductor industry."
+"The semiconductor industry relies on four main different types of company.

+The first type is fabless.
+The fabless companies like NVIDIA, Qualcomm, Apple, ARM, and AMD focus on designing chips but outsource manufacturing to foundry companies.

+Foundries such as TSMC, Samsung, and Intel handle production, using advanced technology to create smaller, faster, and more power efficienty chips.
+They have to buy incredibly expensive equiments for manufacturing from Equipment makers.

+Equipment makers like ASML and Applied Materials provide the machines for manufacturing.
+Among them, ASML holds dominent position accounting for more than 50% of the market share.

+Finally, EDA tool makers like Synopsys, Cadence, and Siemens supply the software tools for designing complex chips quickly and effectively.

+In summary, these players work together as a team, driving the growth of the semiconductor industry.

-"I've covered supply chain of semiconductor industry.
-Understanding supply chain is one of the most important for better investment."
+"I've talked about supply chain.
+Understanding it is very important to make better investment decisions."

-"Finally, let me now turn to strategies for inversting in semiconductor industry."
+"Finally, let me move to the strategies for inverstment."

 ---